xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## menu-bar2
 A responsive menu bar with two levels (second level optional).

+## prompter-horizontal
+Prompter horizontal.
+Shows the div inside from right to left in a infinite animation.
+When hover, the animation is paused.

+## prompter-vertical
+Prompter vertical.
+Shows the div inside from bottom to top in a infinite animation.
+When hover, the animation is paused.

 ## slider
 A very simple image (or other blocks) slider.
 No control options.
 Just automatic changes.
 If controls are needed, use [cislider](#cislider).